Reginald Pole: Author

 Pole was the author of De Concilio, of a treatise on the authority of the pope and of a set of measures introduced by him to restore Catholic practice in England.
 He was also the author of many important letters, full of interest for the history of the time, edited by Angelo Maria Quirini.

 Pole is known for his strong condemnation of Machiavelli's book The Prince, which he read in Italy, and on which he commented: "I found this type of book to be written by an enemy of the human race.
 It explains every means whereby religion, justice and any inclination toward virtue could be destroyed".

 In popular culture

 Cardinal Pole is an 1863 novel by William Harrison Ainsworth.
 Cardinal Pole is a major character in the historical novels The Time Before You Die by Lucy Beckett, The Courier's Tale by Peter Walker and The Trusted Servant by Alison Macleod, and features in Hilary Mantel's novel The Mirror & the Light, the third and last of her novels on the life of Thomas Cromwell.

-In Season 3 of Showtime's series The Tudors, Cardinal Pole is portrayed by Canadian actor Mark Hildreth.
-In the mini-series The Virgin Queen he is played by Michael Feast; he is last seen leading Mary's servants out of Greenwich Palace as Elizabeth I arrives as queen.

 Reginald Pole is a major character in Queen of Martyrs: The Story of Mary I by Samantha Wilcoxson.

 Reginald Pole, along with his brothers, sister, and mother, are the central family in Philippa Gregory's historical novel The King's Curse.

 Cardinal Reginald Pole is a major supporting character in Rosamund Gravelle's play Three Queens, with the role first played by Les Kenny-Green.